Blogs

 • Compare reality vs. documented procedures

-Weeks 5-8: Insight Generation
+Week 5-8: AI-Powered Insight Generation

 • Prioritize improvement opportunities by business impact